alex-lt-kong/devops/README.md

   * Swap and EFI paritions are both optional.

 * After install:
-  * Remember to reanble security update if it is disabled during installation.
+  * Remember to re-enable security update if it is disabled during installation.
 A template can be found here: https://wiki.debian.org/SourcesList#Example_sources.list
   * Should we disable VNC?
 By default it should listen on `127.0.0.1:5900` only, just in case we break SSH, can leave it turned on.

 ## Management

+### Clone an existing VM

+* virt-clone --original [OrigVMName] --name [NewVMName] --auto-clone
+* It takes care of MAC address, etc.
+* It does not change SSH host keys, though:
+  * Remove existing keys: `rm -v /etc/ssh/ssh_host_*`
+  * Re-generate: `dpkg-reconfigure openssh-server`

 ### Enable/Disable guest auto start

 * Enable: `virsh autostart [Guest Name]`
 * Disable: `virsh autostart [Guest Name] --disable`